WouterVanVegchel/gehack-data/README.md

-# gehack-data
+# Hackathon-data
-Data for Gehack hackathon with Harvest and Navara
+Data for Natuurmonumenten hackathon with Harvest and Navara

 ## The data

-This repository contains data that can be used by the teams in the hackathon on 16-11-2024.
+This repository contains data that can be used by the teams in the hackathon.
 The files contain dummy-data.